rta-pipe/RTAlib/README.md

 ## Installation
 * Create a virtualenv
-* Install setuptools
+  * conda create --name rtalib python=3.6
+* Activate the virtualenv
+  * source activate rtalib
-* python setup.py install  --> TODO <--
+* python setup.py install
-* Create script to initialize db and test environment --> TODO <--
+* Configure the mysql database
-* Fill in the configuration file's fields.
+* Rename the configuration file from rtalibconfig_default to rtalibconfig.
+Fill in the configuration file's fields.

+## Setup for test
+* Configure the rtalibconfig file for the test environment.
+* Configure the mysql database for test
+  * For now, create the database with:
+    * mysql -uroot -p --execute="CREATE DATABASE 'evt_test';"
+  * import the tables from an existing backup with:
+    * mysql -uroot -p evt_test < evt_test.sql

 ## Configuration options